Essential Django packages ❤️

 pytest-cov

 Integrates pytest with coverage to tell you how much of your code is covered by unit tests.
 Very straight-forward and useful.
-I tend to have a separate command for generating coverage reports so it doesn't slow down my normal red/green/refactor test cycles.
+I tend to have a separate command for generating coverage reports so it doesn't slow down the red/green/refactor test cycle.

 Core Django